Immunization General Notes

 Infoway has developed generic and immunization specific editorial guidelines.
-These editorial guidelines follow the SNOMED International's editorial guidance as the baseline, but additional specifications are provided to avoid ambiguity and reflect Canadian specific requirements.
+These editorial guidelines follow the SNOMED International's baseline editorial guidance with additional specifications to avoid ambiguity and reflect Canadian-specific requirements.

 Implementers are encouraged to review the Canadian editorial guidelines before submitting a request for a new concept or a change to an existing concept.

 Jurisdictions that have not previously used the immunization subsets may begin to use the new version immediately.

 Jurisdictions that have already implemented the immunization subsets can review the changes from the Terminology Gateway change logs.
 A review of the changes will help to determine how the changes impact the work completed to date.